ybgskr12/Reforestation/README.md

-## What has ears but cannot hear?
-A field of corn.
+## What did the judge say to the dentist?
+Do you swear to pull the tooth, the whole tooth and nothing but the tooth?